AdelKS/LinuxGamingGuide/README.md

 ![PulseEffects mic noise suppression](./images/headset-auto-eq-gui.png)

 You need to download the corresponding `.wav` file to your headset, from the [AutoEq](https://github.com/jaakkopasanen/AutoEq) github repository.
 For example the files related to my headset are [these ones](https://github.com/jaakkopasanen/AutoEq/tree/master/results/rtings/rtings_harman_over-ear_2018/SteelSeries%20Arctis%20Pro%20GameDAC).
 There's a 44.1kHz and a 48kHz version for those `.wav` files.
-Pick the highest frequency your soundcard can handle, or just try both if you are too lazy haha.
+Pick the highest frequency your soundcard can handle, or just try both if you are too lazy to figure that out haha.

 *Note:* the `pulseeffects` app must remain open for this to keep on working, except if you enable the "start as a service on login" menu option then log out and back in.
 ### Mic noise suppression